 - 1/2 teaspoon salt

-- 1 cup large banana or 2 small bananas mashed to measure about 1 .
-This means it is okay if it is a little bit more or a little bit less - but just a little bit.
+- 1 cup banana, it's okay if it is a little bit more or a little bit less

 - 1/2 cup frozen blueberries, defrosted